thurn/dungeonstrike/notes/skeleton.md

 *These rooms are set aside for giant-sized guests, and have furnishings of the appropriate size.*

 *Object: [Vanishing Wall of Ice]()

+### Servant Barracks
+*Twenty kobolds are trying to sleep here on dozens of small piles of bedding, fur, and clothes.
+They are exhaused and ignore you.*

+### Main Vault Tunnels
+*The walls of blue ice are partly transparent, revealing various things embedded in the ice all around, including coins, helmets and livestock.*

+### Main Vault
+*This grand vault is split into two levels: an egg-shaped upper level with a sheer ledge overlooking a sunken level 30 feet below, where a passive pile of treasure rests.
+Clinging to the ceiling above the hoard is a huge white dragon.*

+* Creature: [Glazhael](), an adult white dragon
+    - clings to ceiling, uses breath weapon and frightful presence
+* Treausure: the floor of the cavern is carpeted in gold, silver, copper, and jewels, all sealed under a sheet of ice.

 ## Threats [18]